statamic/v2-docs/content/collections/recipes/filesystems.md

 ### Users
 The users filesystem's root will be `site/users`.

-Since you may potentially have many users, or wish the keep your celebrity gossip blogger's identity secret, you might want to keep then separate from your repo.
+Since you may potentially have many users, or wish the keep your celebrity gossip blogger's identity secret, you might want to keep them separate from your repo.

 ### Themes
 The themes filesystem's root will be `site/themes`.